ebeeton/pigiron-mt/README.md

 ![In-game screenshot](/assets/images/screenshot.png)

-A Win32 game demo that I stopped working on in January 2006.
-I intended this to be an isometric game where you drive around in a little tank and blow things up.
+A Win32 game demo with volumetric shadows I worked on a long time ago.
+The solution still compiles and runs in Visual Studio 2022.

 # Controls